 And, if you need to see what maggots look like, visit this page: Pictures of maggots

-Over 200 new visitors EVERY DAY come here looking for help to get rid of maggots, from all over the world.
-And I hope this site has helped them.
+Over 600 new visitors EVERY DAY come here looking for help to get rid of maggots, from all over the world – so you are not alone.
+And I hope this site has helped all of you.